 Sowing and planting

-Plant out cannas and dahlias (such as Dahlia 'David Howard', left) when the danger of frost has passed.
+Plant out cannas and dahlias (such as Dahlia 'David Howard', right) when the danger of frost has passed.
 Tubs can be planted up with summer bedding in milder areas.
 In colder areas further north or at high altitudes, it is advised to wait until early June, or until all risk of frost has passed.

 If you want to grow your own spring bedding for next year, many common choices (including wallflowers, pansies, and daisies, Bellis perennis) need to be sown between now and July in order to flower next spring, as they are biennials.